nsheaps/action-homebrew-bump-formula/README.md

 One should use the [Personal Access Token](https://github.com/settings/tokens/new?scopes=public_repo,workflow) for `token` input to this Action, not the default `GITHUB_TOKEN`, because `brew bump-formula-pr` creates a fork of the formula's tap repository (if needed) and then creates a pull request.

+If you choose to use this action in a tap with `no_fork` = `true`, you can use `secrets.GITHUB_TOKEN` if:

+1. The repo config allows github actions to write to the repo
+2. The github actions job has `contents: write` permissions

-> There are two ways to use this Action.
+## There are two ways to use this Action.

 ### Standard mode